 Quest Group sets annual goals for the material issues of Sustainable Development and plans and implements specific actions accordingly in order to achieve them, setting specific indicators for their monitoring.
-The Management of each company, in collaboration with the Sustainability Committee of the Group, has the responsibility of monitoring and coordinating the implementation of the objectives.
+The Executive Management team of the Group, in collaboration with the Sustainability Committee of the Group, has the responsibility of monitoring and coordinating the implementation of the objectives.

-More information regarding the main issues per stakeholder group, as well as the manner to respond to and evaluate the new material issues, will be available in the Annual Sustainability Report of the Group(www.quest.gr).
+More information regarding the main issues per stakeholder group, as well as the manner to respond to and evaluate the new material issues, will be available in the Annual Sustainability Report of the Group and of the subsidiary companies that issue independent reports. (www.quest.gr).